📦 microViz

 info_get(aitchison_perm)

-#> ps_extra info:
+#> psExtra info:

 You could visualise the effect of the (numeric/logical) variables in your permanova directly using the ord_plot